 Sub-phase Scope Owner Controlled Insurance Owner controlled insurance program providing workers' compensation, general liability, and pollution liability insurance for MetroWest construction.
 Design CA/RI Hultman Interconnect CP6 Design CA/RI of the interconnections between the MetroWest Water Supply Tunnel and the Hultman Aqueduct as well as inspection of the Southboro Tunnel and rehabilitation of the Hultman Aqueduct.
 Construction: Hultman CP9 Construction of Valve Chamber E-3.
 Interim Disinfection Temporary disinfection related to CP-7 sub-phase.
 Equipment prepurchase Pre-purchased one 10-foot diameter butterfly valve for installation in Valve Chamber E3.
-Construction CP6ALower Hultman Rehab. and 6B Upper Hultman Rehab.
+Construction CP6A Lower Hultman Rehab. and 6B Upper Hultman Rehab.
 Construction of interconnections between Metrowest Tunnel and the Hultman Aqueduct, and rehabilitation of Hultman Aqueduct including replacement or repair of air relief structures, blow off valves, culverts beneath the aqueduct; replacement of existing valves; and additional items to restore the aqueduct to safe and efficient operation after more than 70 years of service without an overhaul.
 Construction 6A Demolition Demolition of existing chlorine storage building to allow for construction of a new valve chamber on the Hultman Aqueduct.
 CP6 Easements Easements for CP-6 Contract.
-Valve Chamber and Storage Tank Access Improvements Provide better and safer access to valve chambers for Water Quality and Maintenance personnel.
+Valve Chamber and Storage Tank Access Improvements Design and Construction Design and construction to provide better and safer access to valve chambers for Water Quality and Maintenance personnel.
 Provide secure hatches at Loring Road Tanks.
 Valve Chamber Modifications Design and construction of an additional isolation valve on the Hultman Aqueduct to improve operational flexibility and reliability; and security hardening of key valve chambers.
-Shaft 5A/5 Surface Piping Inspection/Restor- ation Inspection and testing of cathodic protection system for surface piping in the Shaft 5A / Shaft 5 area.
-Restore cathodic protection systems.
+Shafts 5A/5, E & L Surface Piping and Section W16Inspection/Re storation, Design and Construction Inspection and testing of cathodic protection systems for surface piping at Shafts 5A / 5, E & L and Section W16 area.
+Design and construction to restore cathodic protection systems.
 Shaft 5 Electrical Upgrade Upgrade of electrical service, switchgear, and motor control centers.
 Existing electrical system is approaching the end of its useful life and will need to be replaced.
 Maintenance of the current system will become increasingly more difficult due to the lack of available spare parts.

-Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$708,490 \$695,399 \$13,091 \$1,212 \$383 \$4,981 \$8,110 \$0
+Total Budget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 \$708,619 \$696,777 \$11,842 \$218 \$83 \$3,214 \$9,888 \$118